“It takes a lifetime for someone to discover Greece, but it only takes an instance to fall in love with her.”American Artist, Henry Miller

 - Have a tasty view of the Acropolis from the refreshment and dining area while taking your coffee or trying Greek cuisine.

-- Visit the hall of statues which host a number of artworks and sculptures from the archaic period that are freestanding in the exhibition space.
+- Visit the hall of statues which hosts a number of artworks and sculptures from the archaic period that are freestanding in the exhibition space.
 You can check them from all sides.

 - Don’t miss the ruins of the old city located beneath the museum by walking along the glass road.

 Things not to Do:

 - Chairpushes for babies are not permitted on the Acropolis site; however, there is a safe to leave before entering the museum.

 - Only a few areas, including the hall of statues, are allowed to be photographed.

 - If you do not purchase a ticket online, you will face long lines.
 Be resourceful and efficient with your time.